allenday/docstore-manager/cline_docs/activeContext.md

 ## Current Work Focus:

 - Transitioned to Execution phase for documentation improvements
-- Beginning implementation of documentation improvements based on the comprehensive plan
+- Implementing documentation improvements based on the comprehensive plan
-- Starting with MkDocs integration to establish a solid documentation foundation
+- Completed MkDocs integration and API reference generation
-- Will follow with API reference generation, README improvements, and user/developer guides
+- Will continue with README improvements and user/developer guides
 - Previous Strategy phase accomplishments:
   - Created detailed plans and task instructions for making documentation immaculate
   - Developed comprehensive implementation plan for documentation improvements